mostlygeek/ts-plug/cmd/ts-multi-plug/README.md

 # ts-plug

-Expose local services to your Tailscale network with automatic TLS and DNS.
+Expose local services to your tailnet with automatic TLS and DNS.

 ## Build